Tiagabine hydrochloride

 Mechanism of Action

-Tiagabine is indicated as an adjunct to other anticonvulsant medications in the treatment of partial seizures in adults and children 12 years of age and older. /Included in US product label/
+Thiagabe is indicated as adjunctive therapy to other antiepileptic drugs for the treatment of partial seizures in adults and children aged 12 years and older. /US Product Label Content/

 Drug Warnings

-Although tiagabine reduces the frequency of seizures in patients with epilepsy, use of the drug has been associated with a paradoxical occurrence of seizures in patients without a history of epilepsy.
+While thiagbene can reduce the frequency of seizures in patients with epilepsy, its use has been associated with ambivalent seizures in patients without a history of epilepsy.

 Pharmacodynamics